archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/CHANGELOGS/Ferrari_512_README.txt

 CHANGELOG

+2026-06-06_A
+- Added rear longitudinal compliance to TR

 2026-04-04_A
 - Changed CS rear brake piston diameters from 38/40 to 36/40
 - Changed CS rear brake pad from GF to FF